 Missionaries like William Carey, Hudson Taylor and Jim Elliott.
 These are the people who gave much, and more often than not everything to see the cause of Christ carried to the ends of the planet.

 If you haven’t heard about the faithful heroes who lay it all down to carry the hope of Christ to far off lands, or if you need a fresh perspective on the subject, then have I got a book for you to read.

-A Company of Heroes by Tim Keesee is a close look at the lives of such heroes, some past and others present.
+A Company of Heroes (affiliate link) by Tim Keesee is a close look at the lives of such heroes, some past and others present.

 Tim writes this from his travel diary as he connects with missionaries in various, often difficult to reach places.
 Sometimes his visits are full of heartbreak and other times he enjoys a reunion.